olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 **NOTE**: Please note that **GPFS is purged**.
 Using /ccs/proj/ is recommended

-Let us look at an example, which creates a custom environment that has RAPIDS installed (https://rapids.ai/start.html).
+Let us look at an example, which creates a custom environment and install the `TOML <https://github.com/uiri/toml>`__ package.

 At the end of this example you will have a "rapids" notebook visible in the JuptyerLab "Launcher" page.
 We will make the RAPIDS environment persistent by building it at /ccs/proj/<YOUR_UID>/rapids.